Get the most out of every day

 The most important things for today

 Write down three things that you would like to get done each day.
-I find that three is the magic number.
+I find that three is my magic number.
 It doesn't feel too overwhelming so you have a high chance of ticking them off.

 Keep it simple.
 Don't write down everything on your to-do list.
 I keep a separate reminders list that I write everything on, and then pick the top three to-dos for each day.